Secretin receptor family: Subfamily B2

-Subfamily B2 contains receptors with long extracellular N-termini, such as the leukocyte cell-surface antigen CD97; calcium-independent receptors for latrotoxin and brain-specific angiogenesis inhibitor receptors amongst others.
-They are otherwise known as Adhesion G protein-coupled receptors.
+Subfamily B2 (also known as the adhesion G protein-coupled receptor family) contains receptors with long extracellular N-termini, such as the leukocyte cell-surface antigen CD97; calcium-independent receptors for latrotoxin and brain-specific angiogenesis inhibitor receptors amongst others.
+However, in some more recent classifications, they are no longer considered part of the same family as secretin (due to significant differences, like autocatalytic processing and different cell functions).